wdevore/Ranger-32Blit/spout/readme.md

   * **Done** Ship to obstacles (touches explodes)
 * **Done** Ship Rotation
 * Score and Altitude info bar
-* Waypoint marker lines every N-pixels
+* Waypoint marker lines every N-pixels.
+A max bonus of 100 if making to waypoint under a specific time range.
 * Islands
   * **1st draft** Scrolling
+  * Value Targets/Mines.
+They are like islands in that they are added to the buffer.
+When collided a bonus is given to the player.
+The mine then explodes.
-  * Value Targets.
-Starts small and swells and explodes.
+    * Starts small and swells and explodes.
+    * Plain
   * (*Optional*) Simple vertical chaser appears at random.
 * Menu system
   * Animation transitions